tombowditch/UploadX/README.md

 UploadX
 ======

-A simple screenshot upload **server** written in Go for screenshot uploading (originally written for ShareX, works with alot of screenshot programs).
+A simple **server** written in Go for screenshot uploading (originally written for ShareX, works with alot of screenshot programs).
 Utilises the POST functionality for very speedy uploading.

 Building
 ========